2013 Japanese Grand Prix: Race

-At the start, Romain Grosjean made a superb start to lead into the first corner, behind him there was drama with Mark Webber making contact with Lewis Hamilton causing the latter to have a puncture, also there was a collision between the Marussia of Jules Bianchi and the Caterham of Giedo van der Garde sending both cars into the barriers at the first corner, fortunately both cars were removed quickly so no safety car was needed.
+At the start, Romain Grosjean made a superb start to lead into the first corner, behind him there was drama with Sebastian Vettel making contact with Lewis Hamilton causing the latter to have a puncture, also there was a collision between the Marussia of Jules Bianchi and the Caterham of Giedo van der Garde sending both cars into the barriers at the first corner, fortunately both cars were removed quickly so no safety car was needed.
 Hamilton pitted to change his punctured tyre but retired on lap 7 with floor damage.
-Grosjean led until the pit stops but careful tyre management from Sebastian Vettel during the second phase of the race meant he was able to pass Grosjean and go on to win the race.
-On the penultimate lap Webber then caught and passed Grosjean to make it a Red Bull 1-2, with Grosjean having to settle for 3rd.
+Grosjean led until the pit stops but careful tyre management from Vettel during the second phase of the race meant he was able to pass Grosjean and go on to win the race.
+On the penultimate lap Mark Webber then caught and passed Grosjean to make it a Red Bull 1-2, with Grosjean having to settle for 3rd.
 Fernando Alonso claimed 4th with Nico Hülkenberg in fifth.
-Kimi Raikkionen managed 6th although he was some 40 seconds behind his teammate Grosjean.
+Kimi Räikkönen managed 6th although he was some 40 seconds behind his teammate Grosjean.
 Esteban Gutierrez had the strongest race of his career with 7th beating Nico Rosberg who had to serve a drive through penalty for an unsafe release in the pits.